 When you begin this course, you will agree an examination date or dates with your Student Adviser.
 Your support period lasts up to this examination date.

-After receiving their Biology IGCSE, many students go on to study any one of or all of the sciences at A level.
+After completing their International GCSE Biology, many students go on to study any one of or all of the sciences at A level.
 From here, they will have a number of options, including university study as well as a range of professional careers.

-Applying for a BTEC is another option that’s open to students that pass their Biology IGCSE, with Health and Social Care and Public Services being two of the most popular choices.
+Applying for a BTEC is another option that’s open to students that pass their International GCSE Biology, with Health and Social Care and Public Services being two of the most popular choices.

 A career in biological science?

-In terms of career options, the skills and knowledge that students learn while studying for their Biology IGCSE provide them with plenty of opportunities.
-Not only does a Biology IGCSE provide a clear path into the NHS, it is also beneficial for students looking to explore a career in science, research or the environment.
+In terms of career options, the skills and knowledge that students learn while studying for their Biology International GCSE provide them with plenty of opportunities.
+Not only does a Biology International GCSE provide a clear path into the NHS, it is also beneficial for students looking to explore a career in science, research or the environment.

 Supported by Online Videos

-In association with Twig World, The Biology IGCSE is enriched by extensive links to appropriate films (and other supporting material), lesson by lesson.
+In association with Twig World, The Biology International GCSE is enriched by extensive links to appropriate films (and other supporting material), lesson by lesson.
 The student hops from the course materials to the films and back again.

 To access the films, students need a password, supplied at enrolment.
 Students also need internet access and an e-mail account to benefit from this extraordinary resource which is offered as a “free” extra to students on the relevant courses.